-05 Oct Childish games
+05 Oct CHAPTER 4: Childish Games

 We all have a dark side, a part of us that is ruled by primitive forces that know no logic or reason.
 These instincts are what have allowed the human race to survive and thrive in the wild, to deal with life or death situations.

 Actually, in Mexico we have a lifetime relationship with death. it is such a part of our culture that we have dedicated a whole day for its celebration: Día de los muertos.

 On that Day of the Dead, we celebrate lost family members and remember them with love and a lot of colors: it is about honoring their death but also their lives.
 We make an altar inside our house where we put pictures, candles, flowers and lots of skull-shaped candy to invite the dead to come inside.

 That’s why we grow up not being scared of death but very aware of its presence.
 My grandma used to say that when bad things start happening, it meant that death was around, and this is one of those stories.

 Every afternoon in the vecindad, kids would come home from school and gather to play in the streets: football with an empty plastic bottle of Coca Cola, jump rope, and so many other games but everyone’s favorite was to play with Tazos.

 Only the most exciting thing ever created out of plastic.

 A tazo is a round plastic disc with the drawing of a cartoon character.
 And to get them you didn’t need more than a bag of chips.
 Every bag came with one of them inside or if you were extremely lucky, two.
 I got two very often.

 The game was to stack up the discs as high as you could, then slam them with another Tazo and see which side of the disc you got.
 The one who got the most cartoon faces side up, was the winner.
 That was the Tazos game, and the winner got to keep other kids’ Tazos.
 I was the king of the Tazos.